-Imagining this thing as an active volcano is pretty awe inspiring.
-The Minoan Eruption, around 16th century BC, is one of the largest volcanic events in recorded history, and the volcano seems to have been active as recently as 1950!
+Imagining this thing as an active volcano is awe inspiring.
+The Minoan Eruption, around 16th century BC, is one of the largest volcanic events in recorded history, and the volcano was active as recently as 1950!
 For now it slumbers.

 We kept to the walkway that runs along the edge until we saw this thing.
 This is Skaros Rock.